MaxCole1/Framework-for-accesible-musical-expression/README.md

   - Wekinator models
   - Puredata patches

-These feature only code I have produced and do not include libraries or binaries.
+These feature only code I have produced and do not include libraries, binaries or samples.